-The Company's accounts payable and other liabilities, financing facilities and due to related parties do not fall into any of the exemptions and are therefore classified as measured at amortized cost.
+The Company's accounts payable and other liabilities, financing facilities, due to related parties and convertible debenture does not fall into any of the exemptions and are therefore classified as measured at amortized cost.

 ii.
 Financial liabilities recorded FVTPL

 Financial liabilities are classified as FVTPL if they fall into one of the five exemptions detailed above.